kaiulrich/kulrich_CarND-LaneLines-P1/writeup.md

 * Converted the images to grayscale.
 * Gaussian smoothing to reduce image noise and reduce detail.
 I used a a kernel size of 5. has enough less blurring and keeps enough struktur.
 * Process of Canny edge detection.
+I used a low_threshold = 50 and high_threshold = 150.
+Seams to be ok.
 * Masking the Region of Interest.
 * Extract linesegments via hough transformation
 * draw the lines